NoSQL: a non-SQL RDBMS

 Once again, this shows how powerful the UNIX operating system already is of its own, and how handy it can be for an additional package like NoSQL to be able to tap into this power without having to reinvent the wheel.

-where command is the name of the desired NoSQL operator or utility.
+where program is the name of the desired NoSQL program.
 Make sure the directory containing the NoSQL executables, usually /usr/local/nosql/bin/, is in your PATH.

-Most operators take a --help switch that will show the available command line options and arguments and provide some usage notes.
+Most programs take a --help switch that will show the available command line options and arguments and provide some usage notes.

 Trackbacks (1) | New trackback | Comments (0) | Print